 Your treatment depends on several factors, including:

 Cancer Council has information about different cancer types and their treatments, as well as a booklet about radiotherapy.
-Call our Cancer Helpline on 13 11 20 for copies.
+Call 13 11 20 for copies.
 You can also download or order publications online.

 Chemotherapy is the use of drugs to kill or slow the growth of cancer cells.
 Chemotherapy drugs are also called cytotoxics, which means poisonous (toxic) to cells (cyto).
 Many of these drugs are obtained from natural sources such as plants, while others are completely developed in the laboratory.
 There are many types of chemotherapy drugs, which are often used in different combinations and at different strengths.